iBurnApp/iBurn-Android/README.md

 * Show Playa location below camp/art relation link on Events detail view

 ## Releasing

-The final pre-signed store release should be built with:
+Make sure you've incremented the version code and name in ./iBurn/build.grade The final pre-signed store release should be built with:

     $ ./gradlew assembleRegularUnsigned